Sex-positive movement: Consent culture

 Sex-positive movement emphasizes and supports the importance of consent in sexual encounters.
 Consent is the first and most basic form of respect between people when engaging in sexual activities.
 The negotiation and form of communication when discussing consent is the most important aspect when promoting healthy sexual relationships.
 Consent culture promotes affirmative consent, encourages enthusiastic consent, and the importance of consent education to foster healthy and respectful sexual relations.
 Consent gives a way to articulate and legitimize our moral judgments in public.

 Affirmative consent describes the explicit, informed, and voluntary assent to engage in sexual behavior.
 Anyone engaging in sexual interactions is responsible for making sure that the other party or parties have given their direct consent without hesitation.
 Absence of protest, words, or action does not mean consent, and silence will never be a form of consent.
 There should be no expectation of protest or opposition.

 A positive expression of consent is the main focus of enthusiastic consent.
-Invoking enthusiastic consent entails focusing on the presence of a "yes" as opposed to the absence of a "no." It can be communicated vocally or nonverbally using encouraging body language.
+Invoking enthusiastic consent entails focusing on the presence of a "yes" as opposed to the absence of a "no".
+It can be communicated vocally or nonverbally using encouraging body language.
 These include nodding, maintaining eye contact, and smiling, as examples of body language.
 It is significant to remember that while these may imply consent, they do not represent explicit affirmative consent, and one must always get verbal confirmation.
 The key to maintaining a healthy sexual relationship and consent is to regularly check in with one's partner or partners to make sure they are comfortable and that their opinions have not changed.

 Intersectionality

 Intersectionality within the sex-positive movement strives to recognize complex identities, inclusiveness, regardless of social categories of gender, class, race, and sexuality.
-It lacks the inclusion of race and ethnicity, gender, gender identity, sexual orientation, and status.
+It lacks the inclusion of race and ethnicity, disability, gender, gender identity, sexual orientation, and status.
 The sex-positive movement strives to move towards incorporating cultural diversity, and taking into account the variety in sexual practices as well as sexual minorities and other marginalized or oppressed identities.
 Positive sexuality compasses the well-being and happiness of an individual, individuality in sexuality, embracing multiple ways of knowing and learning, professional ethics, open and honest communication, peacemaking, while being applicable to all levels of social structure.

 Sex-positivity was established and rooted from a Western perspective.
 Much of the current sex-positive frameworks is concentrated on the educated, industrialized, prosperous, and democratic populations, neglecting the idea of intersectionality and marginalized groups.